What is bioethanol (also called ethyl-alcohol)?

 It does not necessarily matter what form your sanitizer comes in; what’s important is how the active ingredient (which, in most cases, is 60-80% alcohol) is produced and purified.
 The alcohol purification process determines the purity, smell, and specification of the final sanitizer product.
 POET recommends that consumers find out where and how the active ingredient was produced; if the alcohol is effectively purified, sanitizer in any form will be pure and sufficient.

-POET is one of the only hand sanitizer producers in the world that uses 100% of our own purified ethanol to make our product.
+POET is one of the only hand sanitizer producers in the world that uses 100% of our own purified bioethanol to make our product.
 For this reason we are able to be completely transparent about our supply chain, and customers can be assured that our sanitizer is of the highest quality.